IBMStreams/endpoint-monitor/README.md

 ### 2. Define images

-If your `openshift` project does not contain the image `nginx:1.14` then add it using.
+If your `openshift` project does not contain the image `nginx:1.14` or the python:3.6 images then add either of them  using:

 ```
 oc login system:admin
 oc project openshift
 oc tag docker.io/centos/nginx-114-centos7:latest nginx:1.14
+oc tag docker.io/centos/python-36-centos7:latest python:3.6

 ```

 If image `nginx:1.14` is not in project `openshift`, make sure that one project contains the image.